Burnley Express

 1917, William is buried at Dar Es Salaam War Cemetery, grave 6.
 F. 9.

-operations against the enemy, and has three times, as bombing instructor,
+the enemy, and has three times, as bombing instructor, saved men’s

-saved men’s lives by throwing away bombs which have been accidentally
+lives by throwing away bombs which have been accidentally dropped.
+He

-Guards, is another Burnley soldier who has made the great sacrifice.
-A
+another Burnley soldier who has made the great sacrifice.
+A former weaver

-former weaver at Messrs Preston’s Bishop House Mill, he was identified
+at Messrs Preston’s Bishop House Mill, he was identified with St

-with St Andrew’s Church and School.
-He was a single man 21 years
+Andrew’s Church and School.
+He was a single man 21 years of age,

 Sergeant Evans enlisted at Preston six years ago in the East Lancashire